Undergraduate Seminar

 Throughout the year, students learn about child observation and development.
 Readings primarily focus on socio-emotional aspects of development as children move from their primary relationship with their parents into new relationships, including with peers.
 Toddlerhood represents a time when children both separate from their primary attachment figures and begin to form new relationships.
 This period of development allows us to study both separation/individuation and roots of friendship and peer interactions.

-If you are interested in learning more about becoming part of the 2024-25 Toddler Center Seminar, please email toddlercenter@barnard.edu or plan to attend our informational open house on Tuesday, March 19, 4:15 pm in the Toddler Center, Lower Level of Milbank Hall.
+If you are interested in learning more about becoming part of the 2024-25 Toddler Center Seminar, please email toddlercenter@barnard.edu or plan to attend our informational open house late March (TBD) following Spring Break in the Toddler Center, Lower Level of Milbank Hall.

 Take a look at this sample Seminar syllabi: Fall / Spring